Top 10 Yoga Mudras: Health in Your Hands

 1. Gyan Mudra (Mudra of Knowledge)

-How to Do It: Touch the tip of the index finger to the tip of the thumb while keeping the other fingers straight.
+How to Do It: Touch the tip of your index finger to the tip of your thumb while keeping the other three fingers comfortably straight.

 2. Vayu Mudra (Mudra of Air)

-How to Do It: Fold the index finger and press it with the base of the thumb while keeping other fingers straight.
+How to Do It: Fold your index finger down, pressing the tip against the base of your thumb, and gently press the thumb over the folded finger.
+Keep the other fingers extended.

 3. Prithvi Mudra (Mudra of Earth)

-How to Do It: Touch the tip of the ring finger to the tip of the thumb, keeping other fingers extended.
+How to Do It: Touch the tip of your ring finger to the tip of your thumb, keeping the other three fingers pointing straight out.

 4. Agni Mudra (Mudra of Fire)

-How to Do It: Bend the ring finger and press it with the thumb while keeping other fingers extended.
+How to Do It: Bend your ring finger and press it down with your thumb, keeping the remaining fingers straight.

 5. Jal Mudra (Mudra of Water)

-How to Do It: Touch the tip of the little finger to the tip of the thumb and keep the other fingers straight.
+How to Do It: Touch the tip of your little finger to the tip of your thumb while keeping the rest of your fingers straight.

 6. Shunya Mudra (Mudra of Emptiness)

-How to Do It: Fold the middle finger and press it with the base of the thumb while keeping other fingers straight.
+How to Do It: Fold your middle finger down to touch the base of your thumb and gently press it with the thumb.
+Keep the other fingers extended.

 7. Surya Mudra (Mudra of the Sun)

-How to Do It: Fold the ring finger and press it with the thumb while keeping other fingers straight.
+How to Do It: Fold the ring finger to touch the root of the thumb and press it down firmly with the thumb.

 8. Apana Mudra (Mudra of Digestion)

-How to Do It: Touch the tips of the middle and ring fingers to the tip of the thumb while keeping the other fingers straight.
+How to Do It: Bring the tips of your middle finger and ring finger together to touch the tip of your thumb, keeping the index and little fingers pointing away.

 9. Apana Vayu Mudra (Mudra of the Heart)